 - When logging into any Microsoft Office 365 platform via the web, as this is of course considered to be from an untrusted device.

 Once enabled, what is available to stop my team disabling their MFA themselves?

 Microsoft Azure (the backbone to Microsoft Office 365) now has security defaults that forces your team to supply their MFA choices.
 However, this is only if they ever login to the web platform, so it is far from reliable if you want to ensure everyone has set up their Microsoft Authenticator.

 The best way to achieve this is by setting “Conditional Access” policies inside Azure, which requires a single Azure Premium license for your tenant.
 Once enabled, you will be able to add policies to force MFA at tenant level, meaning it cannot be disabled by individual users.

 We have a high turnover of users and devices, and I can see MFA taking a lot of manpower to initialise each time, can anything be done to ease this?

-What could happen with MFA disabled?
+What could happen if MFA is disabled?

 When it comes to simple methods to deploy such as MFA, you should take no shortcuts.
-You can access the free MFA for Microsoft within Office 365, or you can choose a bigger solution such as Duo to protect everything, including Windows logins.
+You can access the free MFA for Microsoft within Office 365, or you can choose a bigger solution such as Duo to protect everything, including your Windows logins.

-If you have any questions or would like us to help with the security of your Office 365 tenant, please get in touch today.
+If you have any questions or would like us to help with the security of your Microsoft Office 365 tenant, please get in touch today.